-Every year, a Japanese Cultural Day/Japanese Incursion Day is organized where we experience Japanese traditions and uniqueness.
-We welcome special visitors to our school to show events and activities – the tea ceremony, Japanese folk dancing, taiko/shamisen playing, martial arts and more.
+Every second year, a Japanese Cultural Day is organised where we learn about and experience Japanese traditions and uniqueness.
+We have visitors to show case their speciality such as taiko drumming, shamisen playing and martial arts.

 Phys Ed & Sports

 - Tennis, T-ball, Softball, Rounders, Cricket, Hockey, Lacrosse and Badminton.

 - Fundamental Motor skills and Movement Skills.